Masala Herb

 You can prepare a juice of a raw star fruit by using either a blender or a juicer.

-Blender - You ill need to strain the juice before serving.
+Blender — You will need to strain the juice before serving.
+The blender blends it but rough pieces and fruit foam need to be strained.

-Juicer - The pure juice coming out of the juicer can be enjoyed directly.
+Juicer — The pure juice that comes out of the juicer can be enjoyed directly and doesn't need to filtered or processed further.

 Star Fruit Juice Recipe